oceanprotocol/docs/discover/faq.md

 <summary>When exactly does counting start and finish, for a given week?</summary>

-The counting starts at 00:00am on Thursday UTC, and ends at 11.59pm UTC on the following Wednesday.
+The counting starts at 00:00 am on Thursday UTC and ends at 11.59 pm UTC on the following Wednesday.

 </details>